Tanya Chan: Trial at West Kowloon Court

 On 9 April 2019, at West Kowloon Court, Chan and eight others were found guilty of public nuisance and incitement over their roles in the 2014 Hong Kong protests.

 Earlier, Chan scheduled a full-body health check-up to reassure her mother that she was physically ready to endure a jail term if this were to happen.
 Her physical examination was conducted in a private hospital on 4 April.
 Chan received the results of her health check on 11 April, followed by a consultation in Canossa Hospital on 17 April.
 The test results revealed there was something unclear with her brain.
 On 18 April, Dr Edmund Woo Kin-wai, a neurologist, found that Tanya Chan had a meningioma, a type of brain tumour larger than a ping-pong ball.
 The tumour was considered dangerous as it pressed on Chan's brain stem, nerves, and blood vessels.

 On 23 April, medics stated that Chan needed open brain surgery to remove the tumour as soon as possible, followed by radiotherapy sessions.
 According to medics, there was no clarity whether the tumour was caused by cancer, and an open brain surgery would be necessary for additional medical insights.
 On 24 April, the trial at West Kowloon Court adjourned her sentencing to 10 June, since Chan required brain surgery within two weeks.
 The other eight Occupy Central leaders were sentenced to different punishments, ranging from 200 hours community service to 16 months of jail time.

 In the same day, Chan asked Legislative Council president Andrew Leung for leave from her legislative duties while she sought further treatment.
 Before speaking about her illness, she also asked Hongkongers to continue their fight for democracy and to believe in their faith.

 On 10 June 2019, Chan was handed a sentence of eight months suspended for two years, after the court was told that she would require radiotherapy treatment and will experience double vision for six months.
 Her brain tumour was found to be benign, but had not been completely removed, and needed further therapy.
 The court was also asked to consider her record of public service since 2006.

+Later career

+Chan moved to Taiwan, and in 2024, opened a restaurant in Taipei's Songshan District.